Charles Ponzi: Ponzi's subsequent lifestyle

 Ponzi lived luxuriously: he bought a mansion in Lexington, Massachusetts, and maintained accounts in several banks across New England besides Hanover Trust.
-He bought a Locomobile, the finest car of that time.
-He had initially purchased two first-class tickets to Italy for a delayed honeymoon with Rose but instead decided to change them to bring his mother from Italy to the U.S. in a first-class stateroom on an ocean liner.
+He bought a Locomobile, one of the finest cars of that time.
+He had initially purchased two first-class tickets to Italy for a delayed honeymoon with Rose, but instead decided to change them to bring his mother from Italy to the U.S. in a first-class stateroom on an ocean liner.
 She lived with Ponzi and Rose for some time in Lexington, but died soon after.
 On July 31, 1920, Ponzi told Father Pasquale Di Milla, the director of the Italian Children's Home in Jamaica Plain, that he would donate $100,000 in honor of his mother.
 Ponzi also bought a macaroni company and part of a wine company in an attempt to gain profits that could be used to repay the investors of his IRC scheme.